mikaelbr/writings/js-syntax-series/function-arguments.md

 ```

 We could make this into a pattern if we wanted and call it something fancy, but
-essentially we have a overloaded function, as we do different actions based on
+essentially we have an overloaded function, as we do different actions based on
 different function signatures.

 ## Magic Argument XXL

-In JavaScript there are a couple of globally defined helper variables.
+In JavaScript, there are a couple of globally defined helper variables.
 For
-instance in browser environment we have `window` and `document` or in Node.js we
+instance, in browser environment, we have `window` and `document` or in Node.js
-have `global` or `process`.
+we have `global` or `process`.
 There's also a variable that is automatically and
 contextually created: `arguments`.
 If we refer to the variable `arguments`
 inside a normal function (non-arrow function, see below) it's populated with
 data passed to the function.
 This way we can create variadic functions.